Johnnykoch02/PortfolioWebsite/static/blog_posts/install_flash_attn.md

 *Posted: March 16, 2025*

 Over this past week, I ran into a bunch of dead ends and open issues trying to install `flash-attn` in a Docker container.
-I thought I'd make a post about the solution here in case anyone else runs into the same problem.
+I thought I'd make a post about the solution here in case anyone else runs into the same problem!

 ## Issues